A Complete Guide to Invoice Factoring

 Invoice factoring is one of the easiest and most popular ways for companies of all sizes to improve their financial standing – and fast!
 Also referred to as accounts receivable factoring or invoice financing, this alternative financing solution pays companies upfront for money already owed to them – the money tied up in their AR processes.

 So what is factoring?
 Factoring is a financing solution that fills the cash flow gap left by slow-paying clients by giving companies an upfront and immediate advance on their invoice payments.
-It is one of the fastest, easiest, and most affordable ways for companies to obtain the financing they need to cover important business expenses like payroll, business expansion, and other operating expenses.
-Companies can speed up their cash flow without having to wait up to 90 days (or longer) for their customers to pay them.
+It is one of the fastest, easiest, and most affordable ways for companies to obtain funding for important needs like payroll, business expansion, and other operating expenses.
+Companies can speed up their cash flow without having to wait 90 days or longer for their customers to pay them.
 Plus, because factoring is not a loan, it is debt-free.
 Receivables financing can be a game-changer for businesses that need quick access to working capital.

 Factoring Overview

 If you’re looking for a definition of invoice factoring, it’s “the purchase of accounts receivable at a discount.”
-It is a tried-and-tested funding solution, especially for growing businesses, and has been for centuries.
+It is a proven funding solution, especially for growing businesses, and has been for centuries.

-Some factoring firms also provide added back-office services such as handling invoicing and collections and even offer industry-specific benefits.
-To qualify, you don’t need extensive collateral or assets, a high credit score, or a long business history.
+Some factoring firms also offer added back-office services such as handling invoicing and collections.
+You don’t need extensive collateral, a high credit score, or long business history to qualify.
 Factoring professionals evaluate applicants based on their customers’ creditworthiness.
-Unlike bank loans, funds from factoring are unrestricted and grow with invoices, and most companies provide access to funds within 24-48 hours.
+Unlike bank loans, funds scale with the value of invoices, and most companies provide access to funds within 24 to 48 hours.

 What Is the Invoice Factoring Process?

-If you need a quick injection of working capital for your business, investigating factoring may be your best option.
-Smaller, less-established businesses can qualify, the turnaround time is substantially faster than a bank loan, and it does not negatively affect your credit rating like a loan would.
+Factoring may be your best option if you need a quick injection of working capital for your business.
+Smaller, less-established businesses can qualify, the turnaround time is substantially faster than a bank loan, and it does not negatively affect your credit like a loan can.

-There are four main components that make up the invoice factoring process:
+Four main components make up the invoice factoring process:

 The invoice factoring process involves selling control of your accounts receivable to the factor, either in part or in full, and it works like this: